More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Introduction

-We compare these dynamic and emergent patterns with the (quasi-)steady states of a polar active hydrodynamic description of our \textit{in vitro} system.
-However, since ATP is depleted over the lifetime of our assays, it is not a hydrodynamic quantity.
-Therefore, we must use a microscopic, stochastic model for the bound status of the headgroups of a single myosin II minifilament in order to derive an ATP-scaling anzatz for the active coefficients in our hydrodynamic theory.
-This encodes the fact that, since the powerstroke cycle involves the unbinding of myosin II headgroups from actin, increases in the concentration of ATP reduce the likelihood that a given myosin II minifilament has more than one headgroup bound simultaneously, reducing its ability to generate contractile forces as well as increasing the relative likelihood of processive motion.
-The result is that the nascent contractile instability--- where force generating myosins are advected by the contractile remodelling that they themselves induce--- only occurs beneath a threshold of ATP.
+To capture the characteristic physics that underpins these dynamic and emergent patterns, we construct the (quasi-)steady states of a polar active hydrodynamic description of our \textit{in vitro} system; at both high ATP and low ATP.
+In order to do this, we use a microscopic, stochastic model for the bound status of the heads of a single myosin II minifilament to derive an ATP-scaling anzatz for the active coefficients in our hydrodynamic theory.
+This reflects the fact that, since the power stroke cycle involves the unbinding of myosin II heads from actin, increases in the concentration of ATP reduce the likelihood that a given myosin II minifilament has more than one head bound simultaneously, reducing its ability to generate contractile forces and increasing the relative likelihood of processive motion.

-Our work is therefore an example of how critical biochemistry can be included in symmetry-based hydrodynamic descriptions in order to reproduce important biological function.
-In this case, we see that the dependence of actomyosin remodelling on ATP relates to the precise nature of the powerstroke cycle as well as the multivalent structure of myosin II minifilaments, resulting in a novel and non-trivial relationship between power and remodelling.
+We compare the results with particle image velocimetry (PIV) as well as interferometric contrast and fluorescence intensity values (from iSCAT and TIRF, respectively).
+This shows that the composite model is consistent with several qualitative aspects of our observations but not all quantitative features.
+We discuss the limitations of our approach and argue that the agreement that we see reflects the central notion underpinning our model: that the nascent contractile instability--- where force-generating myosins are advected by the contractile remodelling that they induce themselves--- only occurs beneath a threshold of ATP.
+In other words, ATP is responsible not only for controlling the {\it amount} of work done, but also for the {\it way} it is done, resulting in a non-trivial relationship between power and remodelling in actomyosin networks.